cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 The last fact allows to find the best rational approximations of $r$ by checking its semi-convergents.

+Below you will find the further explanation and a bit of intuition and interpretation for these facts.

 #### Recurrent relations

 The numerator and the denominator of $r_k$ are multivariate polynomials of $a_0, a_1, \dots, a_k$.
 These polynomials only depend on the number of variables $k$, thus it holds that